 If you’re planning on camping a few times this summer you’ll definitely want to pick up this cost-saving bit of gear.
-By purchasing a Value Kard, you will gain access to some seriously great benefits that will save you big this summer and the rest of the year.
+By joining KOA Rewards, you will gain access to some seriously great benefits that will save you big this summer and the rest of the year.

 Some of these include:

 - 10% off daily site registration

 - Rewards points that accumulate for discounts on futures stays

 - Free night of camping during KOA Rewards Appreciation Weekend